Malvika Jaganmohan interviews with The Times

 Read moreChambers and its members are regulated by the Bar Standards Board.

-Within her public law practice, Malvika acts for both local authorities and parents, and she has appeared up to High Court level.
-Her caseload has spanned a range of complex issues, including non-accidental injury, serious domestic abuse and deprivations of liberty, to name but a few.
+Within her public law children practice, Malvika represents local authorities, parents, relatives and children.
+She has appeared up to High Court level and her caseload spans a range of complex issues, including non-accidental injuries suffered by children.

-Malvika is a panel member at Advocate (formerly The Bar Pro Bono Unit) and was nominated for Young Pro Bono Barrister of the Year in the Bar Pro Bono Awards 2020.
-She has been described by Advocate as a “future pro bono star of the Bar”.
+Malvika regularly takes on pro bono cases; she is a panel member at Advocate (formerly The Bar Pro Bono Unit) and was nominated for Young Pro Bono Barrister of the Year in the Bar Pro Bono Awards 2020.
+She is also part of the Legal Reference Panel for the Centre for Women’s Justice and she volunteers with Birmingham City University’s Law Clinic.

 Malvika is part of the core group for The Transparency Project, a charity which explains and discusses family law cases in England and Wales with the aim of demystifying the family justice system.